shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

-The years Sylvie had spent in night school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
-But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap.
+The year Sylvie had spent in film school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
+But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap, a blistering fusillade of questions after Sophie's bed time.

 What, he asked her, would they do without her salary?
 He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

 It was not a gentle argument, nor a short one.
 For years they bickered over finances, doing their best to hide the bitter fights from Sophie, and often failing.
 Sylvie made one film, and then another and another - and lost money on each one.
-The surprise success of her fifth film, an off-key animated film about a family of woodpeckers, helped save their marriage.

-Those days were in the past.
-Now, Sylvie had her pick of big-budget films, and it was a rare dinner at home that was not interrupted by an urgent call from some big-name executive or another.
-Sylvie had begun bringing Sophie with her to the studio on days when school was out, giving her free roam on movie sets and even monogramming a short director's chair with Sophie's initials in a swooping curly script on the back.
-Sophie loved these days: she would return home at night, chattering endlessly about the actors, and the cameras, and all the funny costumes.
+Henry had looked up one divorce lawyer after another; there was even a lonesome afternoon when he had punched a phone number into his phone, but shut off the screen before making the call.

 ***